-Additionally, in the interest of orderly management of the Company, the Committee shall have the power to review management development and succession plans, including establishing policies regarding succession in the event of an emergency or the retirement of the Chief Executive Officer.
+Additionally, in the interest of orderly management of the Company, the Committee shall have the power to review management development and succession plans for the executive officers.

-The policy of the Committee is to create a competitive compensation structure that will help attract and retain key management talent, assure the integrity of the Company’s compensation and benefit practices, appropriately tie compensation to performance and align the interests of directors, officers and employees with the interests of all stockholders
+The policy of the Committee is to create a competitive compensation structure that will help attract and retain executive officers, assure the integrity of the Company’s compensation and benefit practices for executive officers, appropriately tie compensation to performance and align the interests of executive officers with the interests of all stockholders.

 The Committee shall have the authority to establish its own rules and procedures for notice and conduct of its meetings so long as they are not inconsistent with any provisions of the Company’s bylaws that are applicable to the Committee.